SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 ### Connections between models

-### Configuring the number of shown devices, device groups and/or assets
+### Configuring the number of shown devices, groups and/or assets

-### Searching for input and output assets
+### Searching for devices, groups and/or assets